DivLoic/Loicmdivad/content/posts/07_explore_data_contracts_with_cloud_pubsub.md

 After reading the commands, the Dataflow job maps them in key-value pairs.
 The job groups the pairs by key over a large time window.
 A trigger is a setup so that quickly after a state update, the job will emit the new state of the shopping cart.
-Finally, this example writes in Datastore (which is just an arbitrary choice to get simple feedback for the job)
+Finally, this example writes in Datastore (which is just an arbitrary choice to get simple feedback for the job).

 ```java {linenos=table}
 pipeline